Weekend Mass is celebrated outdoors (rain, shine or cold) on:

 When you arrive at Mass, you will be checked off the list (when pre-registration required) and seated.
-Please consider the sight line of others to see the altar if planning to bring an umbrella for inclement weather.
-Rain hoods may be best.
+Please consider the sight line of others to see the altar if planning to bring an umbrella for inclement weather (rain hoods recommended).

 The dispensation from attending Mass in person is still in effect, whether you are ill or vulnerable.
 This also covers situations where people are unable to attend because of limitations of available seating, illness, and general risk or vulnerability.
 Live-streamed Mass from the Archdiocese remains daily on Vimeo and Facebook.
 Masses are also available on television.